zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 	kendo.bind("#body", viewModel);

-Our viewModel is a Kendo **Observable** object, which facilitates the updating of properties and notifying the view when it needs to be redrawn.
+Our viewModel is a Kendo UI **Observable** object, which facilitates the updating of properties and notifying the view when it needs to be redrawn.
-The last line of JavaScript tells Kendo to apply bindings between the viewModel and the HTML element with the ID "body", using normal jQuery selector syntax.
+The last line of JavaScript tells Kendo UI to apply bindings between the viewModel and the HTML element with the ID "body", using normal jQuery selector syntax.
 In our view model, we have set a featured artist on the **featuredArtistName** property.
 This text string will be shown in our &lt;h3&gt; header element, due to the data-binding: